amesoudi/academic-website/content/home/tutorials.md

 #### Simulation models of cultural evolution in R

 This tutorial shows how to create very simple simulation or agent-based models of cultural evolution in R. It uses the RStudio notebook or RMarkdown (.Rmd) format, allowing you to execute code as you read the explanatory text.
-Each model is contained in a separate RMarkdown file which you should open in RStudio.
+Each model is contained in a separate RMarkdown file which you can open in RStudio.
 Currently these are:

 * Model 1: Unbiased transmission
 * Model 2: Unbiased and biased mutation